 - (1) Wigwam and silo burners.
 As of January 1, 2020, it is illegal to use a wigwam or silo burner in Washington.
-A wigwam or silo burner may operate until midnight December 31, 2019 provided it complies with the following: - (a) All wigwam and silo burners designed to dispose of wood waste must meet all provisions of WAC 173-400-040 (2), (3), (4), (5), (6), (7), (8), and WAC 173-400-050(4) or 173-400-115 (40 C.F.R.
+A wigwam or silo burner may operate until midnight December 31, 2019 provided it complies with the following: - (a) All wigwam and silo burners designed to dispose of wood waste must meet all provisions of WAC 173-400-040 (2), (3), (4), (5), (6), (7), (8), and WAC 173-400-050(4) or 173 400-115 (40 C.F.R.
 Part 60, subpart DDDD) 40 C.F.R.
 Part 62, Subpart III as applicable. - (b) All wigwam and silo burners must use RACT.
 All emissions units shall be operated and maintained to minimize emissions.
 These requirements may include a controlled tangential vent overfire air system, an adequate underfire system, elimination of all unnecessary openings, a controlled feed and other modifications determined necessary by ecology or the permitting authority. - (c) It shall be unlawful to install or increase the existing use of any burner that does not meet all requirements for new sources including those requirements specified in WAC 173-400-040 and 173-400-050, except operating hours. - (d) The permit authority may establish additional requirements for wigwam and silo burners.
 These requirements may include but shall not be limited to: - (i) A requirement to meet all provisions of WAC 173-400-040 and 173-400-050.
 Wigwam and silo burners will be considered to be in compliance if they meet the requirements contained in WAC 173-400-040(2), visible emissions.
 An exception is made for a startup period not to exceed thirty minutes in any eight consecutive hours. - (ii) A requirement to apply BACT. - (iii) A requirement to reduce or eliminate emissions if ecology establishes that such emissions unreasonably interfere with the use and enjoyment of the property of others or are a cause of violation of ambient air standards. - (2) Hog fuel and wood fired boilers.
-Hog fuel and wood fired boilers shall: - (a) Hog fuel boilers shall meet all provisions of WAC 173-400-040 and 173-400-050(1), except that emissions may exceed twenty percent opacity for up to fifteen consecutive minutes once in any eight hours.
-The intent of this provision is to allow soot blowing and grate cleaning necessary to the operation of these units.
-This practice is to be scheduled for the same specific times each day and the permitting authority shall be notified of the schedule or any changes. - (a) All hog fuel boilers shall utilize RACT and shall be operated and maintained to minimize emissions.
+Hog fuel and wood fired boilers shall - (a) Hog fuel boilers shall meet all provisions of WAC 173-400-040 and 173-400-050(1), except that emissions may exceed twenty percent opacity for up to fifteen

-Commented [GE(25]: Omitted (2) so added.
+Commented [GE(29]: (2) mistakenly omitted so added.

-Commented [GE(26]: Ecology deleting provision because it doesn't include any new requirements.
-040 and 050(1) covers this category/ units.
+Commented [GE(30]: Ecology deleting provision because it doesn't include any new requirements.
+040 and 050(1) covers this category/units.